solid-stats/sg-replay-parser/README.md

 ## Output

-This application outputs 2 JSON files:
+This application outputs several JSON files:
-1) With global and by squad statistics
+1) Global statistics
-2) Statistics by each rotation, each rotation has global and squad statistics
+2) Squad statistics
+3) Weapons statistics (firearms and vehicles separately)
+4) By weeks statistics
+5) Other players statistics (top players killed, teamkilled, killers and teamkillers)

 ## Limitations

 - If you change nickname, then your statistics will count from scratch.
 That's because there is no way to get the player's steam id
-- Statistics will not be 100% accurate because of possible mistakes in the replay
+- Statistics will not be 100% accurate because of possible bugs in the replay

 ## How to get statistics